Untitled design-2.png

 Education

-FLORIDA COASTAL UNIVERSITY Juris Doctor, 2003
+FLORIDA COASTAL SCHOOL OF LAW, Juris Doctor, 2003

 Activities & Affiliations